 Employer Offer Guidelines and On-Campus Interviewing Policies

-Exploding offers and bonuses put enormous pressure on our students to make a decision before they have completed the interviewing process.
-Most students are not ready, nor should they be, to make a final decision before completing all of their interviews.
-Furthermore, students with exploding offers call other employers in an attempt to arrange early interviews, thus greatly inconveniencing those firms.
-Regrettably, pressure to accept early makes it harder for us to enforce our policy against reneging.
-We therefore encourage all employers to adhere to the following guidelines when hiring Penn students.
+Offers with very quick response deadlines put enormous pressure on our students to make hasty decisions on full-time or internship opportunities.
+Most students are not ready, nor should they be, to make these commitments before completing their interviews.
+Furthermore, students receiving offers with very tight reply deadlines often call other employers in an attempt to arrange early interviews, thus greatly inconveniencing those organizations.
+Pressure from employers to quickly accept offers also increases the possibility that students may choose to renege on an opportunity, which the Career Services office advises strongly students against.
+We therefore strongly encourage all employers to adhere to the following guidelines when hiring Penn students.

 We ask that internship and full-time offers extended after January 1, 2021 be held open for at least one week.
 In some cases, students may ask for extensions beyond these deadlines; we hope you can accommodate them.
 Most employers have been very understanding and willing to give our students the time they need.
 We appreciate your cooperation in the past, and ask for your flexibility in the future.